 An error code may be displayed if the zero reset fails.
 Please note the possible error codes below and corrective action that should be taken.
 Note that these are typical codes used on Garmin devices, so they may vary slightly depending on head unit manufacturer.

 Attempt the zero reset again.
 If code remains after several attempts, please contact Stages Cycling – Technical Support.

 Power meter crank not in proper position (vertical).
 Re-position cranks and attempt the zero reset again.

 Still can't calibrate or zero reset?

-If you are still having trouble setting the zero offset value on your power meter, please see the troubleshooting article I'm getting an error or failure when I calibrate or open up a support ticket with Stages Cycling or Stages Cycling Europe or visit your nearest Stages Cycling dealer for assistance.
+If you are still having trouble setting the zero offset value on your power meter, please see the troubleshooting article I'm getting an error or failure when I calibrate or open up a support ticket with Stages Cycling or visit your nearest Stages Cycling dealer for assistance.